European-XFEL/xFrame/docs/fxs/getting_started.md

 	└── I1I1
 ```

-In case the cross-correlation was created from an electron density the corresponding model density is saved in `model_density.vts`, whhich can be visualized with paraview:
+In case the cross-correlation was created from an electron density the corresponding model density is saved in `model_density.vts`, which can be visualized with paraview:

 |3D model (1b.)|2D model (1b.)|
 |:-:|:-:|